Alfresco/docs-alfresco/content-services/latest/admin/cluster.md

 10. Execute the prepared SQL statement.

-11. Ensure that each node is fully started, before starting the next one.
+11. Ensure that each node is fully started before starting the next one.

 ### Set up repository server cluster